jenpen/rembr/README.md

  - The env.js file should be saved to the root directory.

 ##Unsolved Problems
+* Need to get the map into the script.js file
 * Editing and deleting perspectives
 * How to prioritize navbar over map in mobile view
 * How to add username to Passport local auth